informalsystems/vdd/fastsync/fastsync.md

 full node that was disconnected from the system for some time.
 The recovering full node then queries its peers for the blocks that were decided on by the Tendermint blockchain during the period the full node was disconnected.
-It then executes the transactions in the block.
+It then executes the transactions in the block in order to catch-up to the current height of the blockchain and the corresponding application state.

 ## Informal Problem statement

 > for the general audience, that is, engineers who want to get an overview over what the component is doing from a bird's eye view.

-A full node has as input a prefix of the current blockchain until height *h*, and a list of full nodes called *peers* that it knows of.
-The full node reads blocks of the Tendermint blockchain, until it has read the most recent block and then terminates.
+A full node has as input a block of the blockchain at height *h* and the corresponding application state (or the prefix of the current blockchain until height *h*).
+It has access to a set of full nodes called *peers* that it knows of.
+The full node uses the peers to read blocks of the Tendermint blockchain (in a safe way, that is, checking the soundness conditions), until it has read the most recent block and then terminates.

 ## Sequential Problem statement